Skip to main content

 • Amarillo initially flourished as a cattle-market hub, connecting ranches in the Panhandle to major urban markets by railroad.
 Large industrial plants, built after World War I to produce helium and weapons for the military, transformed the area, as did the discovery of oil and gas.

-• Services have become the cornerstone of the economy while many manufacturing plants still thrive, contributing to comparatively low poverty and unemployment rates.
+• Services have become the cornerstone of the economy while many manufacturing plants still thrive, contributing to relatively low poverty and unemployment rates.

 The area gained an industrial base with the discovery of natural gas in 1918 and oil three years later.
 Oil refineries and shipping facilities followed.
-Most significantly, the Cliffside gas field discovery in 1928 included helium-rich deposits, leading to the federal government’s establishment of the U.S. Bureau of Mines’ Amarillo Helium Plant.
+Most significantly, the Cliffside Gas Field discovery in 1928 included helium-rich deposits, leading to the federal government’s establishment of the U.S. Bureau of Mines’ Amarillo Helium Plant.
 In 1942, the Pantex Ordinance Plant was opened for the production of bombs and ammunition.
-It subsequently became the nation’s premier nuclear weapons facility, today housing most of the national plutonium repository and encompassing 18,000 acres and 650 buildings.[2]
+It subsequently became the nation’s premier nuclear weapons facility, today housing most of the national plutonium repository, encompassing 18,000 acres and 650 buildings.[2]

 Location quotients (LQs), which compare the relative concentration of various industry clusters locally and nationally, are a convenient way of assessing key drivers in a regional economy.
 An LQ exceeding 1 indicates that a specific industry cluster carries more relative weight locally than nationally.
-Industry cluster growth is measured by the percentage-point change in the cluster’s share of local employment between 2010 and 2017 (Chart 10.1).[3]
+Industry cluster growth is measured by the percentage-point change in the cluster’s share of local employment from 2016 through 2023 (Chart 10.1).

 Chart 10.1: Diverse Cluster Mix Drives Activity

-NOTE: Bubble size represents cluster share of metropolitan statistical area employment.
+NOTES: Bubble size represents cluster share of metropolitan statistical area employment.
+Clusters with employment shares less than 0.1 percent are not displayed.

 SOURCES: Texas Workforce Commission; Bureau of Labor Statistics.